-I grew up in Charlotte, North Carolina, as 1/4 of an super cool familial unit whose other three parts include: my businessman-turned-novelist father, David; my "red pen" grammarian, book-inhaling, forever-optimistic mother, Allie; and my near-twin, entrepreneurial, stand-up-comedian-calibre hilarious brother, Eli.
+I grew up in Charlotte, North Carolina, as 1/4 of a super cool familial unit whose other three parts include my businessman-turned-novelist father, David; my "red pen" grammarian, book-inhaling, forever-optimistic mother, Allie; and my near-twin, entrepreneurial, stand-up-comedian-caliber hilarious brother, Eli.

-My schooling trajectory zigzagged from Montessori school > small little Charlotte Country Day School > big ole Myers Park High School > teeny tiny Washington & Lee University.
-There, I studied English and creative writing, but found the common thread of music naturally weaving its way into my coursework and hobbies.
-During my four years tucked away in the Shenandoah valley, I played keys in band from time to time, I was on the board that produced the school's concerts, I hosted a weekly radio show on WLUR 91.5, and I ultimately wrote my English Capstone on how music affects the art of writing memoir.
+My schooling trajectory zigzagged from Montessori school > small little Charlotte Country Day School > big ol’ Myers Park High School > teeny tiny Washington & Lee University.
+There, I studied English and creative writing but found the common thread of music naturally weaving its way into my coursework and hobbies.
+During my four years tucked away in the Shenandoah Valley, I played keys in a band from time to time, I was on the board that produced the school's concerts, I hosted a weekly radio show on WLUR 91.5, and I ultimately wrote my English Capstone on how music affects the art of writing memoir.

-After graduating in May 2012, I moved to Nashville, TN, where I began working in the marketing department of an old-school toy company that closed shop a few months after my hire.
+After graduating in 2012, I made the natural move to Music City where I began working in the marketing department of an old-school toy company that closed shop a few months after my hire.
 Laid off from my first full-time job!?
 So this is the "real world" people speak of.
-Having tirelessly "networked" and made key "connections" in the music industry, I finally landed at an artist management company, LEX Music Group, where I've worked for over five years and am now the Vice President.
-We have a roster of bands, solo artists, and producers for more than six years.
+Having tirelessly "networked" in the music industry, I finally landed at an artist management company, LEX Music Group, where I worked with bands, solo artists, and producers for more than six years.
 I left at the beginning of 2019 to free up time to follow other passions.
 I still do bits and pieces of that job — management, marketing, and graphic design — for artists part-time.

-While the line between my work life and my social life is quite blurry (read: nearly faded to oblivion), I am involved with some organizations outside of the musical sphere.
-I sit on the Associate Board of Gilda's Club of Nashville as their Communications Chair (Gilda's offers free support to anyone and everyone affected by cancer — from the diagnosed, to their friends and family, to the person who just wants to get involved).
+While the line between my work life and my social life is quite blurry (read: nearly faded to oblivion), I am involved with some organizations outside of the music and writing spheres.
+I sit on the Associate Board of Gilda's Club of Middle Tennessee as their Communications Chair (Gilda's offers free support to anyone and everyone affected by cancer — from the diagnosed, to their friends and family, to the person who just wants to get involved).
 I also recently took the reins as the W&L Nashville Alumni Chapter President and am always for fun and impactful ways to connect Nashville's flourishing community of Generals.

 I am also a fully-certified classical Pilates teacher (more on that in the Pilates tab above).
-I also love playing Settlers of Catan, discovering new Indian restaurants, and devouring British period dramas and crime series.
-Find me at Mas Tacos, Sam & Zoe's Coffee Shop, or in the Southwest terminal of BNA coming or going from another spot on the globe.
+I love playing Settlers of Catan, discovering new Indian restaurants, and devouring British period dramas and crime series.
+Find me "researching" the Germantown food scene, or in the Southwest terminal of BNA coming or going from another spot on the map.
 I am still learning how to sit still.